minprog/project/data-science/1 installation/index.md

 ## Setting up your environment

-### Step 1: Jupyter Notebook
+### Step 1: Get Jupyter Notebook

-You can install Jupyter Notebooks or the extension for Visual Studio Code.
+You can install Jupyter Notebooks or install the extension for Visual Studio Code.

 - **Jupyter Notebooks**